 - The great diversity of technologies.
 You can hire a software developer depending on your case and its required knowledge.
 The global market offers a great diversity of different types of specialists.

-In our experience, in-house developers or offshore software development companies are the most suitable option to build a SaaS product.
+In our experience, in-house developers or offshore software development companies are the most suitable option for SaaS-based app development.

 Developers usually have an hourly rate.
 They can vary according to three factors: